Quick Navigation

 Board Complexity

 If the size of the board reduces wherein the placement has to be done, it is possible that the current algorithm would struggle.
-We would be adding another board study which would show more components on a board having higher complexity count.
+We would be adding another board study which would show more components on a board having higher component and routing complexity.

 Scalability Testing Ongoing